earthnutDev/a-edge-extends-types/README.md

 # a edge extends types

+**This is not a rollup plugin, but a type package for developing 'edge extend' using ts**

 like title show。
 A description of the TS type of an edge extends, just a little bit, only some I used was given